Thommil/tge/README.md

 <h1 align="center">TGE - Portable Runtime in GO</h1>

-**TGE** aims to provide a light, portable and unopiniated runtime to integrate your favorite Go libraries (at least mines) to portable applications (dektop, web & mobile).
+**TGE** aims to provide a light, portable and unopiniated runtime to integrate your favorite Go libraries (at least mines) to portable applications (dektop, web & mobile) and package them in a proper way (not a mere executable).

 **TGE** is not and should not be another new game engine but instead a way to focus on business code and not low level pipes and hacks.
 The core is intended to be as light as possible and depends on plugins to enable cool features (OpenGL, AL, Vulkan, GUI...)

-**TGE** runtime benefits from power	ful channels paradigm of Go to propose rendering accross 2 synchronized loops Ticker and Render:
+**TGE** runtime benefits from power	ful channels paradigm of Go to propose rendering across 2 synchronized loops Ticker and Render:

 <p align="center">
 <img src="https://github.com/Thommil/tge/raw/master/specs/tge-rendering.png"/>